tooh/alfred-bugzilla-workflow/README.md

 ## Copyright and license

 This work is licenced under the MIT licence.
-For miore details see licence.txt file
+For miore details see LICENSE.txt file